HenrikSamuelsson/reading-engineering-secure-devices/README.md

 ## Kerckhoffs's Principle

-Kerckhoffs Principle states that the security of a crypto system must lie in the choice of its keys only; everything else (including the algorithm itself) should be considered public knowledge.
+Kerckhoffs Principle states that the security of a crypto system must lie in the choice of its keys only; everything else such as encryption, decryption, and signing, should be considered public knowledge.

 ## Abbreviations